ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter

 We are working on adding to the API further miscellaneous functionalities, such as the possibility to download and install it with both \texttt{pip} and \texttt{conda}, in the next months.
 The online documentation is continuously updated, and more examples and tutorials are ready to be uploaded in the next months.

 To conclude, we are planning to extend our work both on the scientific side, by exploring new directions, and on the computational side, by implementing an efficient $k^d$-tree algorithm for the optimisation of the neighbor search in both DM-halo catalogues and mock-galaxy catalogues.
 A possible list of the directions we are planning to pursue follows. \begin{itemize} \item {\emph{Application of the algorithm to multiple populations/different tracers of the LSS}}~-~ An application of the same pipeline to the other major players that are known to be involved on the reionization of hydrogen, e.g.~AGNs, would be trivial, provided that suitable datasets are available.
 Another possibility would be the cross-correlation with intensity mapping like e.g. \cite{spinelli19}. \item {\emph{Application to the reionization process}}~-~ Up to now we have mainly applied ScamPy functionalities to a proof-of-concept framework.
-Nonetheless, with the dataset at our disposal, an extensive study of the role played by LBG in reionization is possible, provided that larger N-body simulations with high resolution are available. \item {\emph{Extension to different cosmological models}}~-~ By now all our investigations have been performed assuming a $\Lambda$CDM cosmology.
+Nonetheless, with the dataset at our disposal, an extensive study of the role played by LBG in reionization is possible, provided that larger N-body simulations with high resolution are available.
+This would require DM halo catalogues on large simulation boxes, with a complete sampling of the lower masses (down to $10^8 M_\odot$).
+Such catalogues could be obtained by running high resolution N-body simulations or, more realistically, by applying a sub-resolution scheme, such as the halo-bias models proposed by \cite{nasirudin2019}. \item {\emph{Extension to different cosmological models}}~-~ By now all our investigations have been performed assuming a $\Lambda$CDM cosmology.
 To extend these results to other cosmological models would only require modest modifications of the source code and to obtain the corresponding DM-only N-body simulations, similar to high redshift studies performed e.g. in warm dark matter scenarios or massive neutrino cosmologies \cite{maioviel,fontaviel}. \item {\emph{Machine learning extension of the halo occupation model}}~-~ Using the halo occupation distribution (HOD) is straightforward and a lot of literature is available on the topic.